prometheus-operator/prometheus-operator/Documentation/user-guides/alerting.md

 an Alertmanager cluster, it is important to understand the contract between Prometheus and Alertmanager.
 Alertmanager is used to:

-* Deduplicate alerts received frmo Prometheus.
+* Deduplicate alerts received from Prometheus.
 * Silence alerts.
 * Route and send grouped notifications to various integrations (PagerDuty, OpsGenie, mail, chat, ...).